kibs-tech/kibs-tech.github.io/short-term-contractor.md

 </div>

-# Hire an experienced developer short term
+# Hire a short term contractor

 In many cases an experienced contract developer